solana-developers/solana-cookbook/docs/th/guides/data-migration.md

 ## Scenario

-To version and migrate our account data, we will be providing an **id** for each account.
-This id will allow us to identify the account version when we pass it to the program, and thus handle the account correctly.
+To version และ migrate our account data, we will be providing an **id** for each account.
+This id will allow us to identify the account version when we pass it to the program, และ thus handle the account correctly.

-Take the following account state and program:
+Take the following account state และ program:

 <img src="./data-migration/pav1.png" alt="Program Account v1">